Careers in Vaccine Research

 Both Farson and Dominowski worked in academic and industry labs and had similar observations about the experience.
 They point out that whereas basic vaccine research can be done at university, government, or industry sites, there are some differences in approach in each setting.
 In industry, teams can rely on large budgets, but they may have to adhere to strict timelines; for example, rather than spending the time to develop and set up an assay, the tendency in industry would be to spend the money on an already developed assay kit.
 In a university lab, money tends to be more restrictive, the timelines less strict, and so the lab might develop an in-house assay rather than purchase one.

 More teamwork is usually required in industry, in which different parts of a project are handled by different groups simultaneously, whereas a scientist in an academic lab could be a solitary worker handling all parts of a project.
-The challenge in either setting is the balance between creative science and all of the business management that goes with getting funding, managing a budget, and possibly supervising other scientists or assistants.
+The challenge in either setting is the balance between creative science and all the business management that goes with getting funding, managing a budget, and supervising other scientists or assistants.

 Vaccine research offers scientists the opportunity to work on a project that could directly impact public health, whether it is working directly at the lab bench, on a production line, or to support a clinical trial.
 Farson loved working on projects that had the potential to prevent or cure diseases.
 As a scientist, Dominowski thinks his greatest achievement so far was helping to define and develop a drug that enhances the immune system in humans.
-This drug has proven to be clinically very relevant and has helped thousands of people lead healthier lives.
+This drug has proven to be clinically relevant and has helped thousands of people lead healthier lives.

 Gavi.
 Accessed 01/10/2018.